ContextLab/CDL-tutorials/README.md

 We provide a sample suggested tutorial template [here](https://github.com/ContextLab/CDL-tutorials/tree/master/tutorial_template).
 Your tutorial doesn't necessarily have to follow that format, but the example provides a general sense of the sorts of things we hope each tutorial will include.

 If you have your own tutorial ideas, feel free to start a new folder, add your stuff (potentially by modifying a copy of the tutorial template), and submit a pull request!

-Many of the packages we are making tutorials of are only possible due to open science and communication between programmers and aspirating developers.
-We hope that by creating these tutorials we make others more comfortable with these topics as well!
-If you noticed that you learn a different way than us or have an excellent example to share, please share it!

-We ask that you fork first, make your changes and then submit a pull request.
-Instructions on how to do that [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
-We also request that you program in python 3 and follow the [pep8 style](https://www.python.org/dev/peps/pep-0008/) when writing your code.
-We really appreciate the time you take doing this to make these tutorials better for others.

-For a ful list of the packages we are working on and tutorials we are lookign to have in the future see our projects board [here.](https://github.com/ContextLab/Tutorials/projects/1?)